kuronekouwu/enkanetwork.py-data/README.md

 ## Attemption
 [Dimbreath/GenshinData](https://github.com/Dimbreath/GenshinData) has been DMCA takedown by miHoYo / Hoyoverse.
-I will temporarily archives this project when found new soruce.
+I will temporarily archives this project util found new soruce.

 Thank you everyone use this project 🙏